andycek/BEe-intelligent/README.md

 ## How is it used?

-Images of our countries collected over the internet and from specific sources can be classified in respect of:
+Images from countryside collected over the internet and from specific sources can be classified in respect of:
 * chemical pollution level
-* floreal specifity
+* floreal species

 This enables the whole system to build a map of areas in Europe with information about flower variety and chemical substances concentration.